istex/istex-merge/README.md

   "fulltextPath": false
 }
 ```
-This file describes the fields that will be present in the generated reference record.
+This file describes the fields that will be present in the generated unified record.

 **Note**: For fields with an array value (`duplicates`, `nearDuplicates` or `nearDuplicatesDetectedBySimilarity`), `co-reference` can merge the data coming from all sources.
 A property (`idConditor` in the example above) must be used to discriminate the values and remove potential duplicates if the values are objects.